 Working together the Parties will do the following:

-1.1 Coordinate activities related to the ERRIS such as the training of Saskatchewan officials on the use and function of the system and assign responsibility for carrying out those activities agreed to by the Parties;
+1.1 Coordinate activities related to ERRIS such as Canada training of Saskatchewan officials on the use and function of the reporting system and assign responsibility for carrying out those activities agreed to by the Parties;

 Canada will do the following:

-1.3 Operate, modify, and maintain the ERRIS to collect and store the information required to be reported under the WSER;
+1.2 Operate, modify, and maintain ERRIS to collect and store the information required to be reported under the WSER;

-1.4 Provide the Chief Inspector and all Water Security Agency officials charged with the administration of the WSER under this agreement with training material for the ERRIS that outlines the requirements and specifications supporting the WSER reporting requirements;
+1.3 Provide the Compliance Promotion Manager and all Water Security Agency officials who support administration of the WSER under this agreement with training material, guidance and standard operating procedures for ERRIS that outlines the requirements and specifications supporting the WSER reporting requirements;

-1.5 Provide the Chief Inspector and all Water Security Agency officials charged with the administration of the WSER under this agreement with the ability to download the WSER information submitted by the WSER Regulated Community through the ERRIS;
+1.4 Provide the Compliance Promotion Manager and all Water Security Agency officials who support administration of the WSER under this agreement with the ability to download the WSER information submitted by the WSER Regulated Community through the ERRIS;

-1.6 Provide secure handling, storage, and real-time access by Environment and Climate Change Canada and Saskatchewan of information submitted to the ERRIS; and
+1.5 Provide secure handling, storage, and real-time access by Canada and Saskatchewan of information submitted to the ERRIS;

 2. REGULATORY REPORTING USING THE ERRIS

 2.2.
-The online modules and associated interfaces necessary for the WSER Regulated Community to complete the identification report, as per section 18 of the WSER; to complete the monitoring reports, as per section 19 of the WSER; to complete the combined sewer overflow reports, as per section 20 of the WSER; to complete an application for a temporary authorization to deposit un-ionized ammonia, as per section 35 and subsection 48(1) of the WSER; to complete an application for a temporary bypass authorization, as per section 44 and subsection 48(1) of the WSER; and
+The online modules and associated interfaces necessary for the WSER Regulated Community to complete the identification report, as per section 18 of the WSER; to complete the monitoring reports, as per section 19 of the WSER; to complete the combined sewer overflow reports, as per section 20 of the WSER; to complete an application for a transition authorization, as per section 25 and subsection 48(1) of the WSER; to complete an application for a temporary authorization to deposit un-ionized ammonia, as per section 35 and subsection 48(1) of the WSER; to complete an application for a temporary bypass authorization, as per section 44 and subsection 48(1) of the WSER; and

-2.3 The ability for the Chief Inspector to generate reports stored within the ERRIS to assess compliance of the WSER Regulated Community with WSER requirements.
+2.3 The ability for the Compliance Promotion Manager and Water Security Agency officials that support administration of the WSER under this agreement to generate reports stored within ERRIS to assess compliance of the WSER Regulated Community with WSER requirements.

 3. COSTS AND EXPENDITURES